MelcherMate/ERA_Water_Purifier/README.md

 For automatic installation, you'll need an internet connection and a default Raspberry Pi.
 Simply run the `installer.py` file and answer the questions.

 CAUTION!
-You must have admin access on the Pi, or it won't work.
+You must have admin access on the Pi, or else it won't work.

 ### Manual Installation